 Skoda Enyaq Coupe iV

-The Volvo XC40 Recharge has received a minor refreshment for MY2022, and it will go on sale in the U.S. in the new avatar sometime in 2022.
-The new XC40 Recharge’s front-end is similar to the C40 Recharge SUV-coupe, and it features a cleaner faux upper grille, a new front bumper with sportier outer ends, and new fog lamp housing, curvier headlamps, and minorly tweaked tail lamps.
+The Volvo XC40 Recharge has received a minor refreshment, and it will go on sale in the U.S. in the new avatar this year.
+The front-end is similar to the C40 Recharge SUV-coupe, and it features a cleaner faux upper grille, a new front bumper with sportier outer ends, and new fog lamp housing, curvier headlamps, and subtly tweaked tail lamps.
 Along with the mid-life update, the XC40 Recharge has received the C40 Recharge’s Fjord Blue paint option.
 In the UK, the prices of the new XC40 Recharge start at GBP 43,550.

 VW ID.
 Buzz

 With the VW ID.
 Buzz, Volkswagen has reinvented the iconic VW Microbus/VW Bulli for the 21st century.
 The first versions presented to the European market come with an 82 kWh battery which powers a 201 hp electric motor that produces 229 lb-ft.
 Top speed is electronically limited to 90 mph.
 The ID.Buzz supports 11 kW AC charging and up to 170 kW DC fast charging, recharging the battery from 5 % to 80% in just 30 minutes.

 The MEB platform-based van gets 39.6 cu ft, while the ID.
 Buzz Cargo offers 3.9 cubic meters of space.
 All specifications here for the European-spec ID.
 Buzz.
 The U.S. version will have a longer wheelbase, and details will be revealed closer to the North American launch (2024).